stackbuilders/assertive-ts/README.md

 ### Type Factory 🏭

-A great features of AssertiveTS is the type safety across the API.
-But, what should you do if you want to check if the value under test is of an specific type during runtime?
-The answer is simple, AssertiveTS provides a `.asType(TypeFactory)` method, where the [TypeFactory](https://stackbuilders.github.io/assertive-ts/docs/build/interfaces/TypeFactory.html) parameter let's you check for the specific type and let's you cast the assertion to a more specific one.
+A great feature of AssertiveTS is the type safety across the API.
+But, what should you do if you want to check the value under test is of some specific type during runtime?
+The answer is simple, AssertiveTS provides a `.asType(TypeFactory)` method, where the [TypeFactory](https://stackbuilders.github.io/assertive-ts/docs/build/interfaces/TypeFactory.html) parameter lets you check for the specific type and narrow the assertion instance to a more specific one.
 To make things simpler, AssertiveTS provides [TypeFactories](https://stackbuilders.github.io/assertive-ts/docs/build/interfaces/StaticTypeFactories.html) for the basic types:

 ```ts
 import { expect, TypeFactories } from "@stackbuilders/assertive-ts";